monbanquet/Sylph/README.md

 ### Base request

 SylphHttpClient contains a SylphHttpRequest with initial request parameters.
-For example, you can set a base request with an url, a header and timeout and it will be always use.
+For example, you can set a base request with an url, a header and timeout and it will be always use for next requests.

 ```java
 SylphHttpClient http = Sylph.builder()